-When you want funding for your business, bank loans and asset-backed loans are the options that probably come to mind first.
+When you want to fund your business, bank loans and asset-backed loans are the options that probably come to mind first.
 But what if these options are off the table?
 What if you do not have the assets to secure your loan with?
 That’s when collateral-free loans come into the picture.
 These are loans that do not require collateral/security.

 Are all collateral-free loans unsecured?